awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 When your volume requires more than the baseline performance I/O level, it draws on I/O credits in the credit balance to burst to the required performance level, up to a maximum of 3,000 IOPS\.
 When your volume uses fewer I/O credits than it earns in a second, unused I/O credits are added to the I/O credit balance\.
 The maximum I/O credit balance for a volume is equal to the initial credit balance \(5\.4 million I/O credits\)\.

 When the baseline performance of a volume is higher than maximum burst performance, I/O credits are never spent\.
-If the volume is attached to a [Nitro\-based instance](instance-types.md#ec2-nitro-instances), the burst balance is not reported\.
-For a non\-Nitro\-based instance, the reported burst balance is 100%\.
+If the volume is attached to an instance built on the [Nitro System](instance-types.md#ec2-nitro-instances), the burst balance is not reported\.
+For other instances, the reported burst balance is 100%\.

 The burst duration of a volume is dependent on the size of the volume, the burst IOPS required, and the credit balance when the burst begins\.
 This is shown in the following equation: